jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 kubectl get deployment,service,networkpolicy -n $ns
 ```

-**Expected result:** Ten resolver queries return `NOERROR`/`192.0.2.10`; direct upstreams return `192.0.2.10` and `192.0.2.20`; six Deployments are Available.
+**Expected result:** All ten resolver queries return `NOERROR` and `192.0.2.10`.
+Direct queries return `192.0.2.10` from the primary and `192.0.2.20` from the secondary.
+All six Deployments are Available.

-**Pass/fail criteria:** Pass only with 10/10 expected resolver answers, both direct answers, 6/6 Deployments Available, and no fault policy.
+**Pass/fail criteria:** Pass only if all ten resolver answers are correct, both direct queries return the expected answer, all six Deployments are Available, and no fault NetworkPolicy exists.

 **Evidence to capture:** Full `dig` output, exit codes, query times, Deployment state, Corefile, image, and UTC timestamps.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-Ten of ten queries returned the primary; query times were 8, 0, 0, 0, 4, 4, 4, 0, 4, and 4 ms. Direct primary and secondary checks each took 4 ms, and 6/6 Deployments were Available.
+**Established `aks01day2` evidence:** PASS on 2026-09-25 in `coredns-failover-validation-imp-20260925-102725`.
+All ten resolver queries returned `NOERROR` and the primary answer `192.0.2.10`; query times were 4, 12, 0, 4, 0, 0, 4, 96, 0, and 0 ms. Direct primary and secondary queries returned `192.0.2.10` and `192.0.2.20` in 0 ms, and all 6 Deployments were Available.
+This confirms the lab baseline for this run, not a production latency baseline.

 #### IMP-01-FIRST-FAILURE